1sand0s-git/QuartzArc_STM32F769I_Discovery/README.md

  Quartz Arc codebase for STM32F769I-DISCO and STM32F769I-DISC1 development boards

  This codebase is covered by Creative Commons CC-BY-NC-SA license as outlined below.

+ Those wishing to implement aspects of this codebase for commercial use should contact 1sand0s.contact@gmail.com to discuss options.

 =======================================================================

 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International